schrockwell/airbud/README.md

 # Airbud

-> There's no rule that says that UAVs can't measure antenna patterns!!
+> There's no rule that says that UAVs can't measure antenna patterns!

 ## Pi Setup